SNAP Benefits in New Hampshire: How to Apply and Qualify

 How to Check Your EBT Card Balance

-To check your EBT balance, you can use the online portal, the Benny app, or the phone number on your card.
-Your balance is also printed on store receipts, and ATMs can show your cash balance.
+You can check your EBT balance using the online ebtEDGE portal, the Benny app, or by calling the number on your card.
+Your balance is also printed on your last store receipt or available from an ATM.

 Check out our guide covering each method on how to check your EBT balance.